usagi-coffee/pg_chainsync/README.md

 After altering the config restart your database and you can check postgres logs to check if it worked!

+> Please refer to pgrx documentation for full details on how to install background worker extension if it does not work for you

 ## License